-Every composer gets to play his composition, or they have family members to sing along.
+Not every composer gets to play his composition.

+We have family members to sing along, I very much appreciate it.

-I very much appreciate it, that the area that for many years has been very short supply is from time to time filled, and that is where individuals with musical talent are able to create music appropriate both to our culture, which we live, and that can identify ourselves as a people, much as many have been surprised at how the Jews coming from many different countries, when the state of Israel was formed, developed a musical purpose that one can easily recognize as quite distinct from Arabic or other cultures that border on the Middle East, whether they come from Arab countries, whether they come from Russia, whether they came from Europe.
+The area that for many years has been very short supply is from time to time filled and that is where individuals with musical talent are able to create music appropriate both to our culture which we live and which can identify our selves as a people.

+Much as many have been surprised that how the Jews coming from many different countries when the State of Israel was formed would develop a musical purpose that one can easily recognize is quite distinct from Arabic or other cultures with border on the Middle East.

+Whether they come from Arab countries, whether they come from Russia, whether they came from Europe.

-I want to thank all of you on behalf of the work, for the contributions that have been presented at this time of the year, whether through the mails, wherever you may be, or whether at the occasion where you assemble.
+I want to thank all of you on behalf of the work or the contributions that have been presented at this time of the year whether through the mails, wherever you may be, or whether at the occasion where you assemble.

-At this stage, I would think I am right in answering the question, that is, what has been the per capita response?
-And without any question, I would say the per capita response has been up, even if the total is down.
+At this stage I would think I am right in answering the question that is what has been the per capita response and without any question I would say the per capita response has been up even if the total is down.
+Now that tells me something.

-Now, that tells me something, something of the attitude of people, and I am reminded of the generosity of the lady who was seated next to my wife and me.
+Something of the attitude of people.

+I am reminded of the generosity of the lady who was seated next to my wife and me.

-We happened to have attended the services yesterday evening, starting at 6.30 in Pasadena.
+We happened to have attended services yesterday evening starting at 6.30 in Pasadena.

-There will be some who will be meeting as late as this evening, somewhere around 6 o'clock to 7, but the service is also occurring this afternoon in Pasadena.
+There will be some who will be meeting as late as this evening somewhere around 6 o'clock to 7.

+But the service is also returning this afternoon to Pasadena.

-I think it's the afternoon, that's irrelevant to this.
+I think it's the afternoon that's irrelevant to this.

-Here, normally they meet in the morning, so I don't want to say that I checked the time.
+Here normally they meet in the morning so I don't want to say that I checked the time.